How do I schedule an appointment?

 Will insurance cover my planned pain treatment?

 SWPG is contracted with most insurance companies, and will cover most procedures we perform.
-However, each insurance plan can be different; therefore, SWP will call to confirm approval from the carrier prior to your procedure.
+However, each insurance plan can be different; therefore, SWPG will call to confirm approval from the carrier prior to your procedure.
 Note that even though a health plan may suggest that a planned procedure is a "covered service" that you are ultimately responsible for the cost of your health care.

 What if insurance does not cover the treatment recommended to me?